ibm-cloud-docs/openwhisk/z_archive_openwhisk_object_storage.md

 ### Creating an action to retrieve and process the object
 {: #creating_action_to_retrieve_object}

 This sample action code retrieves and processes the bucket change notification document.
-You can pass the `apikey` and `serviceInstanceId` parameters directly to the action during manual action invocation, but when this action invoked by a trigger these values must obtained from your {{site.data.keyword.cos_short}} which must be bound to the action with the `ibmcloud fn service bind` command.
+You can pass the `apikey` and `serviceInstanceId` parameters directly to the action during manual action invocation, but when this action invoked by a trigger these values must obtained from your {{site.data.keyword.cos_full_notm}} which must be bound to the action with the `ibmcloud fn service bind` command.

 Example code: